bdiaz-dev/weatherApp-javaScript-vanilla/Readme.md

+# WEATHER NOW

-I made with only JavaScript Vanilla a full working Weather App than have some functionalities.
+## I made with only JavaScript Vanilla a full working Weather App than have some functionalities.

 - Weather by Geoposition
 - Weather by place searching